ilukasschneider/ALEJ-Search/README.md

 python crawling.py
 ~~~

+Alternatively, you can use the provided index that was a result from crawling https://fs-cogsci.uos.de/

 ### 2. Launch the Frontend
 Once the crawler has finished, start the Flask web server to serve the frontend:
 ~~~bash